sftcd/openssl/esnistuff/design.md

 - For now, I'm using doxygen and [moxygen](https://github.com/sourcey/moxygen) to generate API and data structure documentation.
 That'd probably be pruned when/if submitting a PR to the main project, but should be helpful for now.
+- Some padding is needed to avoid exposing which ESNI is in-play dues to the length of handshake messages.
+  Our subtle goal would be to pad to the longest cert length as described in the I-D. The cert-verify message however can also need padding if key lengths differ.
+  (Raise an issue with the draft for that.)
+  For now, Our super-crude padding scheme just calls the existing openssl padding ``SSL_CTX_set_block_padding`` with a size of 512 bytes, which should mask some lengths.
+That call is made from ``SSL_esni_server_enable``.
+The effect of that is to pad up all server record plaintexts to a multiple of 512 bytes, so it's ineffecient and could expose some information if we're unlucky with length boundaries.
+To do better an application could try use ``SSL_CTX_set_record_padding_callback`` which'd tells it if its dealing with a handshake, alert or application data but which (I don't believe) will tell us which h/s message we're padding.
+  A server application could define such a callback itself, which'd override the usual behaviour of ``SSL_esni_server_enable`` so maybe our crude idea is actually ok for now.

 ## Plans